TIBCOSoftware/snappy-cloudfoundry-service/snappydata-service-broker/README.md

 ## Using the broker

-1. You need to have [PCF development environment](http://docs.pivotal.io/tiledev/environments.html#pcfdev) setup.
+1. You need to have PCF installed.
+For dev purpose, see [PCF development environment](http://docs.pivotal.io/tiledev/environments.html#pcfdev) setup.

 2. Clone the service broker code from [GitHub](https://github.com/SnappyDataInc/snappy-cloudfoundry-service).